MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-user-management.md

 ### Is it possible to allow learners to sign using either a mobile number or email address for the same instance?

-Yes, CT will support login via multiple modes for the same instance, for that you need to have a B2C tenant to which you can add Azure AD, and phone auth as IDP.
+Yes, CT will support login via multiple modes for the same instance, for that you need to have a B2C tenant to which you can add Azure AD, and phone auth.

+>[!Note]
+>
+>You will have to procure a phone auth service provider and configure the serice on ADB2C tenant.
+Please refer to this [**link: Set up phone sign-up and sign-in for user flows **](https://learn.microsoft.com/en-us/azure/active-directory-b2c/phone-authentication-user-flows) for the process to set it up.

 ### My learners don’t have an email address or mobile number, how can they sign in and access the training content?